Windows Phone is officially dead as Microsoft mercifully pulls the plug

 Unfortunately, none of that was enough to revive the format and Microsoft stopped making Lumia-branded smartphones soon into Windows 10 Mobile’s cycle.

-We’re not expecting to see any major new devices from third-party manufacturers at this point and the rumoured Surface Phone looking like a long-shot or a moon-shot at this point
+We’re not expecting to see any major new devices from third-party manufacturers at this point and the rumoured Surface Phone looks like a long-shot or a moon-shot .

 Will you miss Windows Phone?
 Was it an underrated OS?
 Share your thoughts in the comments below.